 Introduction

-In an era of growing environmental consciousness, sustainability certifications have become essential tools for consumers and businesses in the food industry.
+In an era of growing environmental consciousness, certifications have become essential tools for consumers and businesses in the industry.
 These certifications act as a compass, guiding consumers toward products that align with their values and support responsible practices.
-From organic farming to fair trade and beyond, a wide array of certifications exists, each with its own specific standards and focus areas.
+From farming to and beyond, a wide array of certifications exists, each with its own specific standards and focus areas.

 This article delves into the world of sustainability certifications, examining their benefits, challenges, and prospects.